yunsii/cf-worker-status-page-pro/README.md

 You can use GitHub Actions to deploy on your own.

-1. Click the button and follow the instructions, you should end up with a clone of this repository
+1. You should use this template to create a new repository
 2. Navigate to your new **GitHub repository > Settings > Secrets and variables > Actions** and add the following secrets:

    ```yaml